 “Sangha” is the Sanskrit term akin to “congregation”—those who practice the Buddhist path together and considered one of the essential elements in developing and maintaining one’s own Buddhist practice.
 While there is now a seemingly endless supply of information in print and on the web about Buddhism, it is difficult for the beginner to sort it all out and know where to begin.
 Likewise, the more experienced practitioner finds it difficult to maintain his or her practice without the support of like-minded friends.
 Both find a qualified teacher useful in providing the teachings and practices in a form that is appropriate for their individual needs.
 The aim of the Sangha is to provide mutual support for those who wish to investigate or formally follow the Buddhist path, and to be of use within our local community, Indian Lake and the central Adirondack Mountain region of upstate New York, as a manifestation of the fruits of that path.

-Every Monday evening we meet for meditation beginning at 6:30 p.m. at 6393 West Main St. (Route 28/30, yellow ranch house on the south side of the street), Indian Lake, NY.
+Every Monday evening, year-round, we meet for meditation beginning at 6:30 p.m. at 6393 West Main St. (Route 28/30, yellow ranch house on the south side of the street), Indian Lake, NY.
 We begin with a conversation about Buddhist meditation method and practice as well as its wider application to daily life.
 The formal practice begins with chanting the Daily Service.
 We then sit in meditation for two period of 24 minutes.
 If you are new to meditation we offer instruction before the service begins.
 Whether you are a long-time resident of the area or a visitor on vacation, please feel welcome to join us.
 The sessions are open to newcomers, the curious and those experienced in meditation of all traditions.
 The evening ends with tea, home-baked treats and time for friendly conversation.
 Email fitterer (at) frontiernet.net for more information.

 This website provides a very basic introduction to Buddhism generally, and especially as taught and practiced within the Tendai school.
 The material you’ll find here is based upon the sorts of questions that are asked by folks who have no or only slight knowledge of Buddhism who first come to the weekly meditation service held by Celestial Drum Tendai Buddhist Sangha.
 Other, more detailed resources are available and teachings and practices at the Sangha range from basic to advanced.